steveharoz/research_approach/README.md

 When possible, a preprint will be posted publicly prior to submission in order to get feedback from a broader audience than a few reviewers.

 # Intellectual Property
 Intellectual property (IP) concerns may arise, especially for stimuli.
-While other people's intellectual property concerns may need to be protected, it is not acceptable to refuse to share research artifacts that we collected or created due to our or our institution's intellectual property.
+While other people's intellectual property concerns may need to be protected, it is not acceptable to refuse to share our research project's artifacts that we collected or created due to our or our institution's intellectual property.

 # Reusing this document